 However, other software won’t give you your money back when you cancel your subscription, with Paychex Flex not allowing anytime cancellations, and only QuickBooks and Sage offering a 60-day money back guarantee.

 That’s why it’s a good idea to opt for a free trial when it’s an option.
 Sage, QuickBooks, and ADP’s RUN all offer free trials, so you can see what you’re in for before you decide to invest.
+You can also check out our review on the best free payroll software.

 When choosing payroll software it’s important to consider your business growth plans alongside what you need at the moment.
 Most companies stick with the same payroll software for life, as migrating can be an arduous process, so you’ll want to be able to facilitate this growth with a payroll software that can handle it.